 Muscles worked: Traps, delts, rhomboids, erectors, lats, glutes, hamstrings, calves, biceps, and core

-The trap bar deadlift is a deadlift alternative and a compound exercise with an emphasis on the hamstrings, glutes, and lower back.
+Benefits: The trap-bar deadlift is a deadlift alternative and a compound exercise with an emphasis on the hamstrings, glutes, and lower back.
 The nature of the trap bar means your grip is higher (if using high handles) and wider than it is during conventional deadlifts, and this results in greater knee movement in comparison.
 It also means the load is displaced more across your scapula and lats, versus more centered on a barbell deadlift.

-1. Setup: Grab one of the best trap bars and load plates on each side.
+1. Grab one of the best trap bars and load plates on each side.
 Stick with Olympic-sized plates.

-2. Starting position: Step inside the hexagon of the trap bar.
+2. Step inside the hexagon of the trap bar.
 Make sure you’re standing in the center, and plant your feet shoulder-width apart.
 Bend down to grab the trap bar handles, making sure your back stays flat (don’t arch or round your spine).

 demo of a trap bar deadlift